sen-team8/user-manual/Todo/editing_task_in_the_list.md

 ---

-Todo widget provides its users with a feature of editing an already defined task in the list.
+Todo widget provides its users with a feature of editing an already saved task in the list.
 <br/>
 <br/>
 * `Double click` the task user wants to edit.<br/>